The Clear Edge

 The Executive Summary

-Founders at $90K–$110K risk losing $12K–$18K in trapped capital every year by tracking revenue instead of cash; a 45-minute Monthly Cash Flow Reality diagnostic turns invisible cash lags into deployable growth capital.
+Founders at $90K–$110K risk losing $12K–$18K in trapped capital every year by tracking revenue instead of cash; a 45-minute Monthly Cash Flow Reality diagnostic turns invisible cash lags into deployable capital.

-• What changes if you apply it: Instead of discovering a $147,000 cash lag after 7.2 months and missing a $17,640 annual opportunity, you raise collection from 71% to 89–94%, free $150K+ in usable cash, and redirect it into hires, product, and acquisition that return 90–107% annually.
+• What changes if you apply it: You avoid discovering a $147,000 cash lag after 7.2 months and a $17,640 opportunity cost, instead lifting collection from 71% to 89–94% and freeing capital for hires, product, and acquisition.

-• Time to implement: The entire diagnostic takes 45 minutes on the last Friday of each month, with 2–4 hours of one-time setup and 3–4 weeks to see the first $12K–$18K in freed, redeployed cash.
+• Time to implement: The diagnostic takes 45 minutes on the last Friday of each month, with 2–4 hours of one-time setup and 3–4 weeks to see the first $12K–$18K in freed, redeployed cash.

 Written by Nour Boustani for $90K–$110K/month founders who want to free trapped cash and deploy it for growth without missing six-figure capital opportunities.

-Here’s what that looks like in real numbers.
+Here’s what that looks like in real numbers:

 But reality: